rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

-No more `with`, no more scope function!
+No more call to `with`, no more scope function!
 From here on, everything should run quite smoothly.
 Happy coding!